LexiFi/dead_code_analyzer/docs/coding_style/CODING_STYLE.md

 ### Limitation <a name="unit-limitation"></a>

-As demonstrated in the example, in some cases, the analyzer may report `other` instead of the actual pattern of type `unit`.
-This happens for patterns that are more complex expressions than names.
+In some cases, the analyzer may report `!!pattern!!` instead of the actual pattern of type `unit`.
+This happens for patterns that are more complex patterns than names.